In 1995 a woman from Mexico was at the Church of Scientology

 avoid fraud.
 Homeland Security states that in 2005 about one-third

-of all R-1 applications were
+of all R-1 applications

 The Church of Scientology wrote against making the rules tighter.
 Glen